break-stuff/clarion/README.md

 ## Changelog

-0.8.6 - Temperarily removed "extract-text-webpack-plugin" as it is currently imcompatible with Webpack v4.
+0.8.6 - Temperarily removed "extract-text-webpack-plugin" as it is currently incompatible with Webpack v4.

 0.8.5 - Updated Webpack project for changes in version 4.